dubzn/phantom-chase/README.md

 # Phantom Chase

-> A zero-knowledge hunter vs. prey game on the Stellar blockchain — built for a hackathon.
+> A zero-knowledge hunter vs. prey game on the Stellar blockchain.

+Inspired by **[ZK Hunt: an exploration into the unknown](https://0xparc.org/blog/zk-hunt)** by 0xPARC — the original exploration of cryptographic fog-of-war in on-chain games.
+Phantom Chase brings those ideas to the Stellar ecosystem using Noir circuits, UltraHonk proofs, and Soroban smart contracts.

 ---